spider-gazelle/rethinkdb-orm/README.md

 ### `ensure_unique`

 Fails to validate if field with duplicate value present in db.
-If scope is set, the callback/block must accept a tuple with types matching the scope.
+If scope is set, the callback/block signature must be a tuple with types matching that of the scope.
+The field(s) are set with the result of the transform block upon successful validation

 Parameter               |                                                         | Default
 ----------------------- | ------------------------------------------------------- | -------